 Devour a Nurembeger Bratwurst

-While you are in Nuremberg, it is an absolute must to try a Nuremberger Bratwurstsemmel (sausage in a roll).
+If you’re wondering what to eat at the Nuremberg Christmas Market, it is an absolute must to try a Nuremberger Bratwurstsemmel (sausage in a roll).
 Each town in Germany has stalls which sell regional sausages and they vary in size, color and shape.
 My personal favorite is the white Nuremberg sausages topped with french fried onions.

 Find & Spin the Brass Rings on the Schöner Brunnen